 - Two members committed suicide in 2017, one at the ashram in Portugal and another in India.

-[Be Scofield is the most prominent journalist in the world exposing cults and abusive gurus.
+[Be Scofield is one of the most prominent journalists in the world exposing cults and abusive gurus.
 In 2018 alone, her articles received almost 1 million views.
 Stories based on her work have appeared on The Guardian, The Daily Mail, VICE, Playboy, CNN, CBC, New Zealand Herald, Die Zeit and more.]

 [Several people were interviewed for this article including former senior Mooji staff, students and volunteers.]